 Two boxes in a single cat house actually is the usual and, in most cases, most suitable number.
 Cats love options.

-Oh wait, but there are some that say you need exact same amount of litter boxes in your house.
+Oh wait, but there are some that say you need exact same amount of litter boxes as you have cats in your house.
 That would be one in your case.

 Know YOUR cat to determine number of litter boxes

 Forget about formulas.
 Having a litter box is not a math.
 Every cat is different, every house is different and every owner is different.
 We can’t find a formula for every situation.
 Okay, we do know you need at least one.
 That is how it works.
 But is it enough?